Travelgate/documentation/kb/faqs/glossary.md

 Time system remains operational.

 - **User**
-Individual interacting with TravelgateX.
+Individual interacting with Travelgate.

 - **Username**
 Unique identifier for login.

 - **UUIDs (Universally Unique Identifier Codes)**
-Unique identifiers that can be used in mapping hotel codes within the TravelgateX system.
+Unique identifiers that can be used in mapping hotel codes within the Travelgate system.

 - **VCC**
 Virtual Credit Card, a temporary card number for secure transactions.